uhppoted/uhppoted-lib-dotnet/README.md

 Retrieves a card record by card number.

 ### [`GetCardAtIndex`](documentation/API/get-card-at-index.md)
-Retrieves the card record (if any) at the index in the cards list stored on the controller.
+Retrieves the card record (if any) at the index from a controller.

 ### [`PutCard`](documentation/API/put-card.md)
 Adds or updates a card record on a controller.